Severe weather: Storms, damaging winds knock out power to thousands in Raleigh, Fayetteville areas

-According to Duke Energy's outage map, thousands of people were without power Friday morning.
+According to Duke Energy's outage map, thousands of people in North Carolina woke up Friday without power

 This tree came through this house on Hugo street in @CityofDurhamNC.
 Homeowners heard a loud boom.
 Thankfully nobody was hurt. #ABC11 pic.twitter.com/N9PJbM7UN6— Josh Chapin (@JoshChapinABC11) June 20, 2019